 Children's advocacy/protection centers (CAC/CPC) provide a comfortable, private, child-friendly setting that is both physically and psychologically safe for diverse populations of children and their families who are victims of suspected abuse and neglect.
 The centers offer a new way of serving abused children through a comprehensive approach to services.
 A team of specialists at the center's work together in the investigation, treatment, and prosecution of child abuse cases.
 The goal of the child advocacy/protection centers is to ensure that children are not re-victimized by the very system designed to protect them.

-Through an application process, four Child Protection Centers in Iowa have been awarded grants to assist in supporting existing services within the centers.
-The four centers awarded grants are as follows:
+Through an application process and legislation, five Child Protection Centers in Iowa have been awarded grants to assist in supporting existing services within the centers.
+The five centers awarded grants are as follows:

 - St Luke's Child Protection Center located in Cedar Rapids, serving counties in the east central and southern portion of Iowa.